 Introduces students to major classifications of pharmacotherapeutic agents administered to individuals receiving nursing care.
 An overview of the pharmacokinetics, indications, contra-indications, and drug interactions of commonly used medications provide a basis for safe and effective nursing care.
-Concepts related to the profession (accountability, communication, teaching and learning) and interpersonal/healthcare systems (culture, diversity, ethics, legal issues, safety) are addressed as they relate to pharmacology and the nursing role.
+Select concepts related to the individual and profession are addressed as they relate to pharmacology and the nursing role.
 Students achieve student learning outcomes by integrating new and prior knowledge in the classroom setting.

 Three theory units (30 clock hours).
 Prerequisites: NURS 121, 235.
 Corequisite: NURS 124.